zzzprojects/docs/entityframework-classic.net/pages/features/to-self-hierarchy-list.md

 Try it: [NET Core](https://dotnetfiddle.net/8fnlLh) | [NET Framework](https://dotnetfiddle.net/PwnmRp)

 ### Include boss, but with custom mapping
-If your entity doesn't have navigation property toward boss or employee, it's impossible to use the join expression.
+If your entity doesn't have a navigation property toward the boss or employee, it's impossible to use the join expression.

 The `ColumnMappings` option lets you specify the mapping.
 Careful, the column name and not the property name must be used.